|Plans Analyst I|

 Ability to apply good work habits such as punctuality, reliability, preciseness, and dependability in order to effectively complete assigned tasks and contribute to the smooth operation of the department and division.

 |High school diploma, GED, HiSET, or equivalent certificate of competency, and three years of responsible experience in residential or commercial plan review or a related area. |

 |Any equivalent combination of education and experience.|

 Employees of this classification must be registered with the Louisiana State Uniform Construction Code Council at the time of appointment.
-Also, employees must be certified as a Building Plan Examiner by the International Code Council (or equivalent organization) in either residential (one examination for all disciplines), or commercial building code, within one calendar year from the initial employment or employee will be terminated.
+Also, employees must be certified as a Plans Examiner by the International Code Council (or equivalent organization) in either residential (one examination for all disciplines), or commercial building, within one calendar year from the initial employment or employee will be terminated.
 Obtaining an ICC certification is a requirement of employment, therefore the probationary period will end after the employee has completed six (6) months of employment and received the required ICC certification.

 |OTHER JOB ASPECTS|